The terms listed here are defined in the context of Sjogren’s.

 A broad term for diseases that impact the heart and blood vessels.
 Common cardiovascular comorbidities in Sjogren’s include coronary artery disease, cerebrovascular disease (e.g. strokes), hypertension, and deep venous thrombosis.
 Vasculitis, a direct Sjogren’s manifestation, is technically a vascular disease, but is usually categorized according to the body system impacted (e.g., skin, brain, heart, etc.).

-Diseases associated with Sjogren’s but not caused directly by Sjogren’s.
-Comorbidities are also called "associated diseases" because they occur at higher rates in Sjogren’s patients than in the population as a whole.
+Diseases that are not directly caused by Sjogren's but occur at higher rates in Sjogren's patients than in the population as a whole.
+Comorbidities may be immune-mediated (often called associated diseases) or general comorbidities.

 Central Nervous System